 That grasp was an entirely new experience to Gwendolen: she had never before had from any man a sign of tenderness which her own being had needed, and she interpreted its powerful effect on her into a promise of inexhaustible patience and constancy.
 The stream of renewed strength made it possible for her to go on as she had begun-with that fitful, wandering confession where the sameness of experience seems to nullify the sense of time or of order in events.
-She began again in a fragmentary way-
+She began again in a fragmentary wav-

 "All sorts of contrivances in my mind-but all so difficult.
 And I fought against them-I was terrified at them-I saw his dead face"-here her voice sank almost to a whisper close to Deronda's ear-"ever so long ago I saw it; and I wished him to be dead.
 And yet it terrified me.
 I was like two creatures.
-I could not speak-I wanted to kill unalterable-that would make me like an evil spirit.
-And it came-it came"
+I could not speak-I wanted to kill -it was as strong as thirst-and then directly-I felt beforehand I had done something dreadful, unalterable-that would make me like an evil spirit.
+And it came-it came."